Codepath-SITE-Workday9/BugTracker/planning/project_plan.md

 17. **As a developer, I want to be able to update any comment I left on a ticket so that I can fix potential mistakes I made when first creating the comment**

+18. **As a developer, I want to be able to see all the teams I belong to so that I can be more organized.**

+19. **As a manager, I want to be able to create a team so that my group can start working on our projects.**

+20. **As a manager, I want to be able to access a specific team so that I can view all its content.**

+21. **As a developer, I want to be able to view all my projects on the dashboard so I know what I’m working on.**

+22. **As a developer, I want to be able to view all details of a ticket so that I can understand its properties and requirements**

+23. **As a developer, I want to be able to delete comments if needed so that anything unnecessary can be removed and only relevant comments will show for tickets.**

 ## Pages/Screens